Logotype for Banca Sistema S p A

 • Cost of funding targeted to average around 3% for 2025, improving from previous estimates.

-• CQ division expected to remain loss-making in 2025, despite lower funding costs.
+• CQ division expected to remain loss-making in 2025, despite lower funding costs and ongoing legacy portfolio runoff.

 Partial view of Summaries dataset, powered by Quartr API